Mindful-AI-Assistants/storytelling-first-semester-2024/README.md

    - ***Context***: The background information that helps frame and interpret the data.
    - ***Simplicity***: The ability to convey complex information in a simple and easy-to-understand manner.

 <br>

+## 📚 Projects

+Here, you will find a variety of projects developed during the course.